With Like-Minded Digital Nomads, Remote Workers + Travelers

 Our retreat attendees will mainly be remote workers, digital nomads and travelers who are curious about the remote work lifestyle.

 China is a vast country.
-Our retreat is based in Yunnan Province, which is one of the best places to live in China with extraordinary natural landscape, high quality of life with affordable living cost and convenient direct flights to Southeast Asia.
-It is not located in Beijing, where the Great Wall is, which means we will not be visiting the Great Wall as a group.
+Our retreat visits a different location each edition.
+It is not usually located in Beijing, where the Great Wall is, which means we will not be visiting the Great Wall as a group if the edition is not in Beijing.

 But if you want to maximize your time in China, apply for the tourist visa before you come and take a few more weeks to visit other parts of China after the retreat.